 And like we mentioned before, in his Bel (‘Lord’) aspect, Marduk might have been the composite of Enlil and Dumuzid.
 Therefore combining these deities’ qualities, Bel was also worshiped as the god of order and destiny.

-Simply put, the statue was venerated as the physical manifestation of Marduk himself.
+Simply put, in Babylonian culture, the statue was venerated as the physical manifestation of Marduk himself.
 Consequently, in festivals like the Akitu (New Year), people of the city were required to carry the statue to the scenic outskirts for ‘recreation’ of Marduk.
 On the other hand, the celebrations for New Year were unceremoniously canceled when the Marduk statue was stolen by foreign powers.

 Pertaining to the latter, it was often a tactic of many proximate powers to take away the statue from Babylon to their native lands, as a show of divine authority over the defeated Babylonians.
-The Marduk Prophecy, an Assyrian document from circa 712-613 BC (based on an older Babylonian story), refers to such incidents as ‘travels’ of Marduk and prophesied its return at the hands of a strong Babylonian king.
+The Marduk Prophecy, an Assyrian document from circa 712-613 BC (based on an older Babylonian story), refers to such incidents as the ‘travels’ of Marduk and prophesied its return at the hands of a strong Babylonian king.

 However, finally, the Achaemenid emperor Xerxes, in response to a rebellion in Babylon (circa 485 BC), had the Marduk gold statue destroyed to fill up the royal exchequer.